 A survey of language disorders in children and intervention.
 Topics include descriptions of clinical populations, intervention principles and methods, and linguistic, medical, developmental and cultural issues in intervention.
+Offered spring semester.
+Prerequisite SHS 430.

 SHS 450 Neural Basis of Communication